tyoung3/sw/README.md

 -----------

-StreamWork is a proof-of-concept for a Go language flow-based system which reads and executes a StreamWork network definition(NEMOD).
+StreamWork is a proof-of-concept for a Go language flow-based system which reads and executes a StreamWork network definition(ND).

-The current NEMOD is defined as a list of Flows.
+A ND is a list of Flows in a text file.
 Each Flow consists of a a sink process, a sink port number, "<->", a source portnumber, and   source process.
 Ex.

     (In strings.Print1)0 <- 0(Out strings.Gen1);